GwennyGreen/kommtheuteaktenzeichen/README.md

 ```

-## Integration with Visual Studio Code
+## Visual Studio Code integration

 ### Recommended extensions

-If you’re using VS Code, the following extensions are recommended:
+If you’re using VS Code, we recommend that you install a couple of extensions:

 - [Code Runner extension](vscode:extension/formulahendry.code-runner)